zer2/fantasy-basketball-optimizer/about/auctions.md

 - $X_r - X_{o_r}$: difference of replacement-level values.
 E.g. if after adding the chosen player team $A$ has one more player selected already, then team $B$ has an additional replacement-level player which is subtracted out
     - I define a replacement-level player as having overall replacement-level value spread out equally across categories
 - $X_m - X_{o_m}$: the differential effect of team $A$ having more money remaining than team $B$.
-    - The overall monetary differential can be estimated as the sum of available above-replacement value over the sum of remaining money in the pool, multiplied by the difference in money between team $A$ and team $B$.
-To get per-category values, spread the overall value by per-category generic weight (as in, multiply by the $v$ vector)
+    - The overall monetary differential can be estimated as the sum of available above-replacement value (weighted by the $v$ vector for generic value) over the sum of remaining money in the pool, multiplied by the difference in money between team $A$ and team $B$.
+To get per-category values, spread the overall value by per-category generic weight (as in, divide out the $v$ vector)
 - $X_{\delta}$: differential from punting strategy
     - This value can be calculated in the same way as it was for the drafting context